secureCodeBox/secureCodeBox/README.md

 There is a german article about [Security DevOps – Angreifern (immer) einen Schritt voraus][secdevops-objspec] in the software engineering journal [OBJEKTSpektrum][objspec].

 ## Quickstart
+For a quick start checkout this repository and start the complete secureCodeBox stack with docker-compose or vagrant:

+```bash
+git clone https://github.com/secureCodeBox/secureCodeBox
+cd secureCodeBox
+```

+You can start the secureCodeBox project based on docker-compose or localy with Vagrant.

+### Start with docker and docker-compose

-### Prerequisites
+#### Prerequisites
  * Minimal Docker version 18.03.0 is required
  * Docker-Compose is required.
  * Your docker host will need at least 4GB virtual memory to run the complete stack.
 If you want to scale out the scanner you will need more...

-For a quick start checkout this repository and start the complete secureCodeBox stack with docker-compose:

-```bash
-git clone https://github.com/secureCodeBox/secureCodeBox
-cd secureCodeBox
-```

-### Start with docker-compose
 The docker-compose.yml file can be used to launch a secureCodeBox instance.
 To start the secureCodeBox and some demo targets run the following: